 Life, and historic building restoration, is full of surprises!
 "New" things were uncovered.

-And then a very strange surprise...
+And then an even stranger surprise…

 Day 8

 I was now seeing this project in a different light.
-It had transformed from restoring a building with an interesting history to exploring the history of a community.
+It had transformed from restoring a building with an interesting history to exploring the history of a whole community.
 The fireplace might be similar to others in existing buildings.
 There is a fireplace built with that same phyllite in the nearby Stissing House.
 It might hold some clues.
-We'll have to check it out.
+We’ll have to check it out.

 The phyllite was becoming a lodestone, leading us on explorations.
 We wanted to see the source of this rock because it was localized on a hill on Bean River Road on property owned by my next door neighbor and friend, Tom Allen, who agreed to take us up into his woods one evening to find the outcroppings where it might have been mined more than a couple of hundred years ago.